ejbronze/ejbronze.github.io/README.md

-# ejbronze.github.io
+# newportfolio

-This site is currently under development and is a work in progress.
+Template for new and improved portfolio

+This site showcases my professional history in both Web Development and Education.